Table of Contents

-Site engineer and supervisor are greatly benefited by thumb rules to arrive at quick decision.
+The thumb rule in civil engineering is used for quick decision-making and approximate estimates.
+Site engineers and supervisor are greatly benefited from thumb rules to arrive at a quick decision.

 This post will contain civil engineering tips and tricks That will be of immense importance to civil engineers.